Intro to Cyanotype Printing

-Take a cyanotype class at AS220 with Andre Lee Bassuet.
-Otherwise known as sunprints, we don’t need the sun when you have a UV exposure unit at the Industries.
-Learn how to prep the materials needed to treat fabric and paper and come away with a notebook as well as exchange a zine from everyone by the end of this single session workshop.
+Take a cyanotype class at AS220 Industries with Andre Lee Bassuet.
+Otherwise known as sunprints, though we don’t need the sun when you have a UV exposure unit at the Industries!
+Learn how to prep the materials needed to treat fabric and paper and come away with a notebook, a tea towel, and several prints by the end of this 2 session workshop.

 Cyanotypes are a historical printing process invented in 1842 by Sir John Herschel.
 This is the same process used to make blueprints.
 Anna Atkins was the first person to use this technique to reproduce images.
 She placed plant specimens directly onto coated paper to create photograms.
 She privately published her book of photograms, Photographs of British Algae: Cyanotype Impressions in October 1843.